stackbit-projects/online-shopping-mauritius-85cc0/content/pages/index.md

 intro_content: >
   Mauritius Online is your guide to the growing sector of online shopping in Mauritius.
-We have selected, independently tested and reviewed the most popular Mauritius online shops & delivery services.
+We have selected, independently tested and reviewed the most popular Mauritius online shops and delivery services.
 If you operate an online shopping website in Mauritius - please feel free to contact us to be reviewed.
 intro_actions:
   - label: Contact
     url: /contact